Skip to content

 5 Warning Signs: When to Repair vs. When to Restucco

 Stucco is one of the most durable finishes in the world, but it is not invincible.
-In Southern California, our homes endure a "thermal beating"—hot days, cool nights, and seismic tremors.
-Over time, this stress causes the rigid cement shell to fail.
+In Southern California, our homes endure a constant "thermal beating"—hot days, cool nights, and seismic tremors.
+Over time, this stress causes the rigid cement shell to crack and detach.

 The dilemma for homeowners is determining severity.
 Is that crack just cosmetic, or is it a sign that the building envelope has failed?
 This guide breaks down the critical warning signs that indicate your home needs a full Restucco (Resurfacing) rather than another patch.